cgservices/cg_semaphore/README.md

 Basic usage of the semaphore:

-    semaphore = CgSemaphore::Semaphore.new "testlock", 3
+    semaphore = CgSemaphore::OwnedSemaphore.new "testlock", 3

     semaphore.with_lock do
       # execture dangerous code